loganrath/loganrath.github.io/consulting.md

 ---
 I'm an academic librarian and researcher with various experiences (listed below) that can help you achieve your goals.
 I invite you to [read more about me](/about/).
 If you think we're a match, send me an email.

+External Review
+---
-I'm also available to provide external review for promotion and tenure applications of academic librarians.
-Please use my Brockport email for these requests.
+Please contact me via my Brockport email if you would like me to serve as an external reviewer for promotion and tenure applications of academic librarians.
+I'm generally happy to do this as long as there's sufficient time.

 Areas of Expertise